cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workers.rst

       ...
     }

 In this example, each worker container will be initialized with 1024 MB of memory and 2 virtual cores.
-An example of this is demonstrated in the :ref:`Purchase <examples-purchases>` example.

 Workers and Datasets